 As with any new food, it’s important to monitor your dog after feeding them persimmons for the first time.
-In some cases, dogs can experience stomach upset or diarrhea after eating the fruit.
+In some cases, dogs can experience stomach upset, constipation or diarrhea after eating the fruit.
 If your pup has a sensitive stomach, you may want to avoid giving them persimmons altogether.

 The biggest danger with feeding persimmon to your dog lies in the seeds.
 While they’re not toxic, your pet can easily choke on a seed or pit.
 Swallowing the seeds can also lead to intestinal blockage.
 For this reason, it’s essential to carefully remove all the persimmon seeds before feeding the fruit to a dog.